 So while living with all the inner happiness with my perspectives, life took an unexpected turn.
 Roughly four years back due to the recession and some unknown reasons we had to face severe salary cuts.

 Suddenly I lost all my perception of inner happiness!!
-This made me realise that those rejected remunerations were not needed because I had handsome earnings.
+This made me realize that those rejected remunerations were not needed because I had handsome earnings.
 My tranquillity with myself lost the sight.

 So what should I do now in order to achieve my earlier tranquillity?
 Do I have some talent which could earn me money to meet out losses from the salary cuts?